Yankees' Jon Berti gets surprise start at first base for Game 2 of ALDS

 “He’s looked outstanding over there,” Boone said.
 “He’s played a little bit in spring training over the years.
 But [he’s] just a really natural infielder, and just the person that I have a lot of confidence in.

-“Right now with, obviously, Riz going down with a day left in the season — not being ideal — we're not necessarily in that perfect situation from a first base standpoint . . .
+“Right now with, obviously, Riz going down with a day left in the season — not being ideal — we’re not necessarily in that perfect situation from a first-base standpoint . . .
 We feel like we can do some things at the bottom of the lineup athletically with [Berti] in there.”

 If you had to pick a veteran player who had the least impact on the 2024 Yankees so far, Berti would be at the top of the list.
-Injuries that limited him to 25 games after he was acquired from the Marlins on the eve of the regular season.
+Injuries limited him to 25 games after he was acquired from the Marlins on the eve of the regular season.
 He hit .273.

-The Yankees’ decision to carry pinch runner Duke Ellis on the ALDS roster was a clue that the club was planning for Berti to possibly not be available for pinch running duty because he was already in the game.
+The Yankees’ decision to carry pinch runner Duke Ellis on the ALDS roster was a clue that the club was planning for Berti to possibly not be available for pinch-running duty because he already was in the game.

 With Rizzo out, the Yankees don’t have a true first baseman on the roster.
-They have Cabrera, Berti and Ben Rice, who started 41 games at first over the summer when Rizzo was out with a broken forearm (tough year).
+They have Cabrera, Berti and Ben Rice, who started 41 games at first when Rizzo was out with a broken forearm (tough year).
 Rice is a natural catcher and lefthanded batter who hit .171 as a rookie after a fast start.

 As Boone said, not ideal.
 Hence the dice roll with Berti.